spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 Integrating compilers
 ^^^^^^^^^^^^^^^^^^^^^^

+For Spack to use external Intel compilers, you must tell it both *where* to find them and *when* to use them.
+The present section documents the "where" aspect, involving ``compilers.yaml`` and, sadly, long absolute paths.
+The "when" aspect actually relates to `route 3`_ and requires explicitly stating a compiler component (in the form ``foo %intel``) when installing client packages or altering Spack's compiler default in ``packages.yaml``.
+See section `<Selecting Intel Compilers_>`_ for details.

-Configure external Intel compilers, like all compilers that Spack is to use, in ``compilers.yaml`` files located in ``$SPACK_ROOT/etc/spack/`` or your own ``~/.spack/`` directory.
+Configure Spack to find external Intel compilers, like all compilers it is to use, in ``compilers.yaml`` files located in ``$SPACK_ROOT/etc/spack/`` or your own ``~/.spack/`` directory.
 In the Spack documentation, see